jgeller1/TriumphSwiftTest/README.md

 **Do this entirely programtically.
 Triumph hates Storyboards**

-1. Add a tab bar with the two tab bars above.
+1. Add a tab bar with the tabs set as the GoodViewController() and a new view controller.

 2. Create a custom CollectionViewCell and hook it up **programatically** to the second tab.
 The collectionView should be constrained to the entire bounds of the screen and scroll vertically.